abhishekkumarcoder/ProductCrudApi/README.md

 # Product CRUD API with Laravel

-This repository contains a simple Product CRUD (Create, Read, Update, Delete) API built with Laravel.
+This repository contains a ecommerce Product CRUD (Create, Read, Update, Delete) API built with Laravel.
 The API allows you to manage products with basic operations.

 ## Introduction